darseen/vaze/README.md

 > [!IMPORTANT]
 > **Vaze is currently under active development.** This project is still in its early stages, and I'm continuously implementing new features and improvements.

-## ✨ Features
+## Features

-- **🗂️ Full File & Folder Management**: Create, rename, move, and delete files and folders directly from the web UI.
+- **Full File & Folder Management**: Create, rename, move, and delete files and folders directly from the web UI.
-- **📤 Simple Uploads**: Easily upload files and folders through a drag-and-drop interface.
+- **Simple Uploads**: Easily upload files and folders through a drag-and-drop interface.
-- **📥 Export & Download**: Download individual files or entire folders as a zip archive.
+- **Export & Download**: Download individual files or entire folders as a zip archive.
-- **🔑 API Key Management**: Generate and manage API keys from a dedicated dashboard to securely interact with your storage from other apps.
+- **API Key Management**: Generate and manage API keys from a dedicated dashboard to securely interact with your storage from other apps.
-- **🚀 Powerful API**: Use Vaze as a backend service for any application that needs file hosting or storage, with simple RESTful endpoints.
+- **Powerful API**: Use Vaze as a backend service for any application that needs file hosting or storage, with simple RESTful endpoints.
-- **🚢 Dockerized**: Get up and running in minutes with the official Docker image.
+- **Dockerized**: Get up and running in minutes with the official Docker image.

 ---

-## 🚀 Getting Started
+## Getting Started

 Getting your own Vaze instance running is simple.
 All you need is Docker installed on your system.